AmoyCherry/fuzz-with-LLM/README.md

 ## Goals

 By **TRAINING** an LLM to Generate and systhesis high-quality seeds (syscall sequences) which better than manual-ruled ones from the original syzkaller.

+How to test the accuracy of the model?